hariharateja/web_scraping-2k25/readme.md

 Enjoy the learning process—ask questions, experiment, and explore!

-github tutorial for beginners.[Github](https://www.freecodecamp.org/news/git-and-github-for-beginners/)
+github tutorial for beginners.[Github](https://www.freecodecamp.org/news/git-and-github-for-beginners/) and also find [here](./09-Git.pdf)

 ---

 ## Week1

-Please find the resources for Week1 in [Week1-Resources](./Week1-Resources) and also find [here](./09-git.pdf)
+Please find the resources for Week1 in [Week1-Resources](./Week1-Resources)

 Before you get started with the assignment, ceate a GitHub repository.
 Clone it onto your system by using this command in your terminal: